microsoft/vscode-wiki/Keybinding-Issues.md

 ### Troubleshoot Linux Keybindings

-  * Are you connecting to the Linux machine via some form of virtualization or remote desktoping software?
+  * Are you connecting to the Linux machine via some form of virtualization or remote desktop software?
     * **symptoms**: e.g. pressing `AltGr` acts as `Backspace`, pressing `C` acts as `ArrowLeft`, etc.
     * **solution**: use `"keyboard.dispatch": "keyCode"` in your settings and restart VS Code.
     * **explanation**: VS Code on Linux dispatches keybindings using scan codes to accomodate various keyboard layouts.
-This works well when sitting physically at the machine and the OS is the one creating keyboard events, but some virtualization / remote desktoping software create keyboard events with incorrect scan codes.
+This works well when sitting physically at the machine and the OS is the one creating keyboard events, but some virtualization / remote desktop software creates keyboard events with incorrect scan codes.

   * Are you switching keyboard layouts while VS Code is running?
     * **symptoms**: VS Code keybindings reflect the keyboard layout that was active when VS Code was launched.